ines-besrour/Projet-Kotlin/README.md

 # Kotlin MVVM ToDo App

-This is a simple ToDo application built using the MVVM architecture pattern in Kotlin, with Firebase for user authentication.
+This is a simple ToDo application built using the MVVM architecture pattern in Kotlin, with an external API for data storage.

 ## Table of Contents